 T.E.C.S. offers the most effective and well established approaches, including:

 Neurofeedback (Nf) is a medication-free procedure to treat psychological and behavior problems by teaching a client to control his/her brain activity.
-The therapist functions much like a personal trainer: first evaluating an individual’s current brain functioning, designing an individualized exercise program based on the results obtained and then monitoring the “exercise” interventions making the necessary adjustments to the activities as needed.
+The therapist functions much like a personal trainer: first evaluating an individual’s current brain functioning, then designing an individualized exercise program based on the results obtained.
+The therapist then monitors the “exercise” interventions making the necessary adjustments to the activities as needed.
 It is like playing a video game where the brain is the joystick and the trainee gets points for activating the “weak muscle.”

 Thus, prior to the training, the neurobehavioral specialist “maps” brain activity and identifies areas where the brain is not performing at the level needed.
 Next, a computer protocol is designed to monitor those areas and provide feedback when trainee succeeds in activating the area.